Economic ethics: Application to economic policy

 Academic literature presents numerous ethical views on what constitutes a viable economic policy.
 Keynes believed that good economic policies are those that make people behave well as opposed to those that make them feel well.
 The Verein für socialpolitik, founded by Gustav von Schmoller, insists that ethical and political considerations are critical in evaluating economic policies.
-Rational actor theory in the policy arena is evident in the use of Pareto optimality to assess the economic efficiency of policies, as well as in the use of cost–benefit analysis (CBA), where income is the basic unit of measurement.
+Rational actor theory in the policy arena is evident in the use of Pareto optimality to assess the economic efficiency of policies, as well as in the use of cost-benefit analysis (CBA), where income is the basic unit of measurement.
 The use of an iterative decision-making model, as an example of rationality, can provide a framework for economic policy in response to climate change.
-Academic literature also presents ethical reasoning to the limitation associated with the application of rational actor theory to policy choice.
+Academic literature also presents ethical reasoning for the limitation associated with the application of rational actor theory to policy choice.
 Given that incomes are dependent on policy choice and vice versa, the logic of the rational model in policy choice is circular, hence the possibility of wrong policy recommendations.
-Additionally, many factors increase one's propensity to deviate from the modelled assumptions of decision making.
-It is argued under self-effacing moral theory that such mechanisms as CBA may be justified even if not explicitly moral.
+Additionally, many factors increase one's propensity to deviate from the modelled assumptions of decision-making.
+It is argued under the self-effacing moral theory that such mechanisms as CBA may be justified even if not explicitly moral.
 The contrasting beliefs that public actions are based on such utilitarian reckonings and that all policy-making is politically contingent justifies the need for forecasting, which itself is an ethical dilemma.
 This is founded on the proposition that forecasts can be amended to suit a particular action or policy rather than being objective and neutral.
 For example, the code of ethics of the American Institute of Certified Planners provides inadequate support for forecasters to avert this practice.
 Such canons as those found in the Code of Professional Ethics and Practices of the American Association for Public Opinion Research are limited in regulating or preventing this convention.